Gantt Chart

 Missing features compared to competitors

-Limited visibility into job scheduling and success rates
+Limited visibility into job schedules and success rates

-Santorini was designed to solve these gaps and modernize the experience - evolving from PPDM’s foundation into its complete replacement.
+Santorini was designed to address these gaps and modernize PPDM into a more scalable, future-ready platform.

 We conducted user interviews with 5 backup admins and 3 system engineers, and reviewed competitor dashboards to learn: